 Students working on an undergraduate degree program in the Tippie College of Business or the colleges of Education, Engineering, Liberal Arts and Sciences, and Public Health who are interested in earning the MS in urban and regional planning may apply to a combined undergraduate degree/MS graduate degree program.
 The Undergraduate to Graduate (U2G) program enables students to begin work on the MS as they complete their baccalaureate degree.
 Combined degree programs enable students to earn both degrees in less time than it would take to earn the two degrees separately.

-Separate application to each degree program is required.
+A separate application for each degree program is required.
 Applicants must be admitted to both programs before they may be admitted to the combined degree program.
 For more information, visit Undergraduate to Graduate (U2G) on the Graduate College website.

 Graduate Degrees/MS